wp-plugins/tabby-responsive-tabs/readme.txt

 [tabby title="My Tab" icon="cog"]

 `
-This adds a pseudo element before the tab table with the classes "fa" and "fa-cog".
+This adds a pseudo element before the tab title with the classes "fa" and "fa-cog".
 Other icon font sets can be used if you ensure the CSS rules target the classes added by the plugin.

 The [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") plugin can be used to add the Font Awesome files required to display the icons in the tab titles.